wizmo2/zidoo-player/README.md

   - WOL (does not work on Z9S due to hardware limitations - reportedly works on Z9X)
   - Authentication (not sure if newer devices are more secure)
   - Possible device specific options.
-- Add Coverflow options for Shortcuts in Media Browse
+- Add Coverflow options for additional file shortcuts in Media Browser
-- Add Discovery (dev version tested with z9s, need testing and/or DNLA header information for other device support)
+- Add Discovery (dev branch tested with z9s, need testing and/or DNLA header information for other device support)
 - ZidooRC API will eventually need to be released as a python library per HA requirements.